The Definitive 10 Step eCommerce Product Launch Checklist

 To do this you can check out your website analytics and sales.
 If your products are available across multiple channels you'll also be able to use Digital Shelf and Amazon analytics to further assess performance and gain unique insights into competitor products.

 It's also wise to gather cross-company feedback and insights.
-With all this information you'll be able to optimise future launches and product performance.
+With all this information you'll be able to optimize future launches and product performance.

 As well as these ten steps you should add other criteria to your checklist too.
 Think back to past launches and consider what worked well and what could be improved upon.
 This may highlight steps worth adding.